 Iain started his teaching career (B.Ed.
 Hons. from the University of Hertfordshire) in Peterborough as a class teacher at Thorpe Primary School in 1998, moving to Fulbridge Academy in 2002 and working as part of the senior leadership team.
 In 2005 he was seconded to the local authority to lead on Able, Gifted and Talented provision as part of the Excellence in Cities programme.
-Subsequently he led on Learning Innovation across Peterborough schools.
+Subsequently, he led on Learning Innovation across Peterborough schools.
 In 2010, Iain took on the role of Peterborough Learning Partnership Manager working closely with a large number of schools in and around Peterborough on school improvement via developing effective and responsive CPD programmes, collaborations and links to other organisations.
+During the period 2010 to 2015, Iain also worked as a regional advisor on behalf of Excellence East, supporting schools across East Anglia with their able, gifted and talented provision.
 Now, as Chief Executive of the partnership, Iain is responsible for creating, communicating, and implementing Peterborough Learning Partnership’s vision, mission, and overall direction.

 Kelly has had previous experience working within a school setting.
 Starting as a Business and Administration apprentice at Peterborough Regional College after finishing her A-Levels at Arthur Mellows Village College to working in higher education at the University Centre Peterborough.
 Kelly contributes to the improvement of schools by managing the administration of all Peterborough Learning Partnership events, service level agreements and communication with schools and partners.